 Wipes are also an essential part of the nappy change kit.
 We use Water Wipes, which are chemical-free, and created from 99.9% water and 0.1% grapefruit seed extract – a natural skin conditioner.
 They are more expensive than normal wipes, but we think it’s worth it because we don’t want to use chemicals on our baby’s most sensitive areas (or any areas for that matter).
 They are also so great for using for face wipes and a little freshen up after a feed or a play.

 A nappy change cream is also essential.
-Although you don’t need to use one every single time you change a nappy, it’s necessary for when the baby looks a little sore or red and we advise slathering one on before bedtime (since this is the longest stretch a baby will wear the same nappy for).
+And although you don’t need to use one every single time you change a nappy, it’s necessary for when the baby looks a little sore or red and we advise slathering one on before bedtime (since this is the longest stretch a baby will wear the same nappy for).
 We love the amazing Weleda nappy change cream, it’s chemical-free, and 100% natural.

 You also need to consider nappy changes away from home.
 We suggest you at least buy a good portable nappy changing pad or mat that will fit in your baby bag or under your pram, it’s a lifesaver for the car, friend’s house, and grubby toilets.
 Something like a vanity bag to keep all of your nappy change essentials is also super handy as you can just grab it and go.